tomgreen82/Tennis/README.md

 **The one where a player wins** </br>
 Given a game exists </br>
 And both players have 3 or more points </br>
-When one player has a score of more than one greater than the other </br>
+When player has a score of more than 3 and the score is gearter than the other players score by 2</br>
 Then the score to be printed in the format "playerName Wins!" </br>